DaniAcu/lenis-svelte/README.md

 # Lenis Svelte
-Lenis Svelte provides an [action](https://svelte.dev/docs/svelte-action) that instantiate Lenis for you in a Svelte app.
+Lenis Svelte provides an [action](https://svelte.dev/docs/svelte-action) that instantiate [Lenis](https://lenis.darkroom.engineering/) for you in a Svelte app.
 This facilitate the use of Lenis in Svelte App without worry about how use it cross the component tree.

+If you are more interested realted to Lenis.
+Please check out their repository [here](https://github.com/darkroomengineering/lenis)

 ## Installation